A Message from Phoebe Boyer, President and CEO

 Because of that commitment, we have spent much of the last decade sharpening our focus on programs and bolstering our infrastructure.
 Anchoring all of our efforts is continuous, data-supported improvement throughout our organization so we can identify our core strengths and offer children, youth, and families the tools and resources they need to realize their fullest potential.

-These visual elements will not mean much if they are not supported by work that supports the brand’s promise.
-And that is one thing that has not changed.
 Thanks in large part to your tremendous support, you can count on Children’s Aid to be a professional powerhouse of solutions for young people in New York City.